rlindsay71/pands-project/README.md

 I used matplotlib and Seaborn to help visualise the data in the form of histograms for the individual variables (width, height..) and the scatterplot for each pair of variables (sepal width & height, and petal width and height.

+Finally I wrote my analysis and observations to a text file called datafile.txt using using the open() function to create the file and the write() to write my data analysis to it.